strathausen/mumpitz/README.md

 ## Roadmap

-Tests, docs, finish it up...
+Tests, docs.

 ## What else?

-talk to the author via strathausen@gmail.com - cto of upcload.com
+Talk to the author via strathausen@gmail.com - cto of upcload.com